 Timing your trip to the right season has always been an important part of Disney World vacation planning.
 If you can’t stand heat and humidity, then a summer trip isn’t for you.
 Likewise, if your bones get chilled at the thought of standing in line for Expedition Everest on a 40 degree day, you might want to avoid January or February when a cold snap could easily send temperatures plummeting.

-If you have concerns about large crowds or just prefer to visit the parks with fewer fellow guests, you’ll want to plan your vacation for January, February or September.
+If you have concerns about large crowds or just prefer to visit the parks with fewer fellow guests, you’ll want to plan your vacation for the months where fewer people visit.
+Currently, the lowest ticket and resort prices tend to occur in August and September, indicating less demand for Disney World vacations.
+January and February week days also see lower crowds.
 However, there are drawbacks to each of these times that you’ll also want to consider.

-For more advice on selecting your travel dates, you can read our blog on the subject.
+For more advice on selecting your travel dates, you can read our article about when to plan your trip.

 I have a friend who once drove up to the Polynesian Resort at Disney World and inquired about a room at the front desk.
 She was given a suite at a last-minute magical price that she’s never forgotten.